Renke-Richard-Han/renke-richard-han.github.io/_news/2021-08-01_GIP_SE_start.md

 related_posts: false
 ---

-Joining Infineon Industrial Division as a **system engineer** in Warstein, Germany
+Joining Infineon Technologies AG, Germany, as a **system engineer** for Industrial Division